2025–26 Premier League Cup

-The 2025–26 Premier League Cup is the twelfth edition of the competition.
+The 2025–26 Premier League Cup was the twelfth edition of the competition.
 32 academies participated this season 4 fewer than last time after expanding to 36 last season.
 7 academies that participated last season did not return this year.
 Huddersfield Town did not return after 5 consecutive seasons in the competition, Brighton & Hove Albion did not return after a 3-year stint, Chelsea, Fleetwood Town, and Leeds United did not return after 2 consecutive seasons, and finally Everton, and Southampton did not return after playing last year.
-In terms of teams returning to the competition only 2 returned after a long absence, Millwall is returning for the first time since the competition was a knockout only in 2015–16, and Stoke City is returning after a 2-season absence, There is one newcomer to the competition, Leyton Orient who is participating for the very first time.
+In terms of teams returning to the competition only 2 returned after a long absence, Millwall returned for the first time since the competition was a knockout only in 2015–16, and Stoke City returned after a 2-season absence.
+There was one newcomer to the competition, Leyton Orient who participated for the first time.